Updated March 31, 2026

 - Commercial auto liability minimums in Oregon are $25,000/$50,000/$20,000, so mobile carpet cleaners should verify hired auto and non-owned auto exposures if they use vehicles they do not own.

-- Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting storage, office, or shop space in Salem, Portland, Eugene, Bend, or Medford.
+- Most commercial leases in Oregon require proof of general liability coverage, which can matter when renting storage, office, or shop space in Salem, Portland, Eugene, Bend, or Medford.

 - Coverage buyers should be ready to show business details, service area, vehicle use, and whether they offer carpet cleaning, upholstery cleaning, or janitorial services so endorsements can be matched correctly.